Skip to main content

 The South West Coast Path section in North Devon and Exmoor traverses the highest cliff tops in Europe.

-No visit to North Devon is complete without spending a day sauntering the South West Coastal Footpath, a 500-mile long trail from Minehead to Poole.
+No visit to North Devon is complete without spending a day strolling the South West Coastal Footpath, a 500-mile long trail from Minehead to Poole.
 The North Devon section offers stunning clifftop views across the channel to the Welsh Coast.

 Locals like to start their walks from a pub car park, a long cool drink and hefty portions of home-cooked pub food, adding incentive to your perambulation’s return leg.
 This being the case, here are a few good pubs from which to start your journey: